kciebiera

 path = parse_request(request_data)

-content, status = read_file(path if path != "/" else "/index.html")
+content, status, mime = read_file(path if path != "/" else "/index.html")

-response = generate_response(content, status)
+response = generate_response(content, status, mime)

 client_connection.sendall(response)